Skip to content

 Press expertise

-Professor Leonard is an expert in the field of contemporary literature, literary and cultural theory, and contemporary continental philosophy.
-His work focuses on debates about nationality and globalization, technology and digital culture, and orbital culture.
+Professor Leonard is an expert in the field of contemporary literature, literary and cultural theory, and contemporary philosophy.
+His work focuses on debates about nationality and globalization, technology and digital culture, orbital culture, and space sustainability.